senna1128/senna1128.github.io/content/authors/sungho-shin/_index.md

 superuser: false

 # Role/position
-role: Postdoc in Mathematics and Computer Science Division
+role: Assistant Professor in Chemical Engineering

 # Organizations/Affiliations
 organizations:
-- name: Argonne National Laboratory
+- name: Massachusetts Institute of Technology
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Sungho Shin is a postdoc in the Mathematics and Computer Science Division at Argonne National Laboratory.
+bio: Sungho Shin is an Assistant Professor of the Chemical Engineering Department at MIT.
 His research interests include model predictive control, optimization algorithms, and their applications to large-scale energy infrastructures (such as natural gas and power networks).